unicorn-engine/unicorn/docs/COMPILE.md

 Unicorn2 support cross-build for `armeabi-v7a`, `arm64-v8a`, `x86` and `x86_64`.

-Note the build is only tested and guaranteed to work under Linux, however, other systems may still work.
+Note the build is only tested and guaranteed to work under Linux and macOS, however, other systems may still work.

 ## Cross build from Linux host to Windows, with Mingw